bitrise-io/devcenter/_articles/reviews/install-any-additional-tool-draft.md

     set -ex
     ruby ./path/to/script.rb

-### Examples
+## Examples for installing dependencies

-At this point you already have the Script step in your Workflow, and you just have to write the script to install the dependency.
-How do you do that?
-Exactly the same way you would on your own Mac / Linux, in your Terminal / Command Line!
+Now you have the `Script` Step in your Workflow, and you just have to write the script to install the dependency.
+You can do it in the same way as you would on your own Mac / Linux, in your Terminal / Command Line!

-#### `brew` on macOS
+### `brew` on macOS

-For example, to install `cmake` with a script step, on macOS, using `brew`:
+For example, to install `cmake` with a `Script` Step on macOS, use the following `brew` command:

     #!/bin/bash
     set -ex
     brew install cmake

-Actually, the whole Script content could be as short as:
+The whole `Script content` could be as short as:

     brew install cmake

-Which is exactly how you would use `brew` on your Mac, but you'll most likely add more content to the Script step sooner or later; the first example is a more future proof Bash script template.
+This is exactly how you would use `brew` on your Mac, but since you'll most likely add more content to the `Script` Step sooner or later, the first example is a more future proof Bash script template.

-#### `apt-get` on Linux
+### `apt-get` on Linux

-For example, to install `cmake` with a script step, on Linux, using `apt-get`:
+For example, to install `cmake` with a `Script` Step on Linux, use the following `apt-get` command:

     #!/bin/bash
     set -ex
     sudo apt-get install -y cmake

-Don't forget the `-y` flag for `apt-get`!
-If you don't add the `-y` (yes) flag to the `apt-get` command, `apt-get` will present a prompt which you have to accept or deny manually.
+{% include message_box.html type="important" title="Don't forget the `-y` flag for `apt-get`" content="If you don't add the `-y` (yes) flag to the `apt-get` command, `apt-get` will present a prompt which you have to accept or deny manually.
 This is not a problem on your own Linux machine, but in a CI environment you can't provide manual input for `apt-get`.
 To prevent this issue, and to auto accept the prompt, just use the `-y` flag, as shown in the example.

+"%}

 ## Advanced option: use `deps` in `bitrise.yml`